rodrigorahman/flutter-dart-utils-vscode/README.md

 * 0.0.77 - Bugfix on windows system
 * 0.0.78 - Bugfix on windows system for implementation interface
 * 0.0.79 - Add wrap with Obx e GetX
+* 0.0.81 - Constructor snippet, and bugfix any snippets